andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 ![vxlan](images/image-20241130141355245.png)

-I now notice another protocl in the header, VXLAN.
+I now notice another protocol in the header, VXLAN.
 The "outer" source IP and destination IP addresses are now my leaf1a and leaf1b's VXLAN loopback interfaces.
 The inner source and destination IP addresses will still be my original frame, namely server 1 and server 2's ip addresses:

 ![inner-src-dst](images/image-20241130141817568.png)